MatthewDlr/angular-tailwind-template/.github/instructions/Angular.instructions.md

 11. Optimize performance and bundle size

 ## Additional Guidelines

 - Follow Angular's naming conventions (e.g., `feature.component.ts`, `feature.service.ts`)
-- Use Angular CLI commands for generating boilerplate code
+- Use Angular CLI commands for generating boilerplate code.
+You may use the Angular CLI MCP Server
 - Document components and services with clear JSDoc comments
 - Ensure accessibility compliance (WCAG 2.1) where applicable
 - Use Angular's built-in i18n for internationalization (if specified)
 - Keep code DRY by creating reusable utilities and shared modules
-- Use signals consistently for state management to ensure reactive updates